dhmunro/dudley/README.md

 ## Additional constructs

+As a special case, if there is only a single member (variable declaration) in the struct, you may omit the member (variable) name, like the anonymous variable declarations in a list.
+In this case, an instance of the type should be presented as if it were an instance of the anonymous member.
+This syntax is a way to get the effect of counted arrays, in which the length of the array is written at the address of the instance:

+    string == {
+      COUNT := i4
+      = S1[COUNT]  # single anonymous member
+    }
+    text = string

+declares a variable "text" created from an array of ASCII characters, written to the file as a 4 byte integer COUNT followed by that many characters.
+Reading it back produces a result indistinguishable from

+    text = S1[COUNT]

+if COUNT were defined as some fixed value.
+This is a popular construct in many existing file and stream formats (supported by both XDR and HDF5 for example).
+However, you should avoid it because the length of the data cannot be computed without reading the file at the address of the data itself, making it necessary to provide explicit addresses in the Dudley layout after every instance of such a parametrized type.
+Of course, if you are using Dudley as just a stream decoder like XDR, or if you are willing for the layout to specify "@ address" for every variable in the file like HDF5, then this warning is irrelevant.
+For Dudley template layouts, however, structs with parameters embedded in each instance are a non-starter.

 Dudley needs a way to write or read the default byte order as part of the file, unless all of the declarations have explicit < or >
 prefixes.
-A special parameter-like declaration handles this:
+A special syntax handles this:

+    !DEFAULT >  # for big-endian (most significant byte first) !DEFAULT <  # for little-endian (least significant byte first)

+You can also use the !DEFAULT statement to change the maximum default alignment from 8 (for f8, i8, and u8 primitives) to 1, 2, or 4 bytes as it was on some old architectures.
+For example,

+    !DEFAULT <4  # little-endian with 4-byte maximum default alignment

+Importantly, these default settings may be written to the file like
+this:

-    !ORDER @ address  # "@ address" optional as usual
+    !DEFAULT @ address  # "@ address" optional as usual

-The ORDER value is a single byte, "<" for little endian or ">" for big endian.
-Any other values at that address means the data stream has been corrupted and throw an exception.
-You can also define the default byte order in the layout itself with one of:
+The DEFAULT value is a two bytes, e.g.- "<8" for little endian, 8-byte max alignment, or ">2" for big endian 2-byte max alignment.
+Again, the only legal max-alignment values are 1, 2, 4, or 8, with 8 being the default.
+Any other values than those eight possiblities at that address means the data stream has been corrupted and throw an exception.

-    !ORDER >  # for big-endian (most significant byte first) !ORDER <  # for little-endian (least significant byte first)

-Dudley also supports an arbitrary file signature or "magic number", which usually would be placed at address 0 in a file.
-To do this, Dudley recognizes a second special parameter-like declaration:

-    !SIGNATURE "\x89DUD\x0d\x0a\x1a\x0a" @ address

-The signature can be any fixed byte string; with the optional address that signature must appear at that address in the file.
-The value shown is the default signature for a native Dudley data file (see the PNG format standard for the rationale).
-Failure to match the expected signature indicates the data stream has been corrupted and throws an exception.
-The Dudley signature would normally be be at address 0, followed by a !ORDER at address 8.

 A Dudley layout may be appended to the data file it describes to create a single self-describing file.
 Such a file should begin with the native Dudley signature, but this is not required.
 After appending the text of the layout file, append the additional text:

-    !DUDLEY[length]<    # if native byte ordering is little endian !DUDLEY[length]>    # if native byte ordering is big endian
+    !DUDLEY[length]<8    # little endian, 8-byte max align
+    !DUDLEY[length]>8    # big endian, 8-byte max align

-This < or > will be overridden by the value of the special !ORDER statement elsewhere in the file - it is merely a default for data layouts which do not include that statement.
+This <8 or >8 will be overridden by the value of the special !DEFAULT statement elsewhere in the file - it is merely a default for data layouts which do not include that statement.
 The length is the number of bytes of layout text, ending just before this ! character - in